hotosm/learnosm/_posts/en/0500-10-15-remote-tracing_en.md

 *  There can often be a time delay between the satellite imagery being taken, and the mapping being carried out.
 There is the possibility that the building you are looking at that appears to have no roof, has now been completed & is now in habitation.
 It is also possible that you are looking at a building with several storeys, the bottom ones being lived in, and the top floor with no roof currently not being lived in.

 > **Mapping buildings using iD** - when you are using the area tool within iD to create the basic shape, you must remember to then change the tag to building=yes.
 The default setting will merely tag the shape as area=yes.
-If you're tracing is of a building with square corners, please take the time to square your traced item (highlight it and shortcut 's').
+If you're tracing is of a building with square corners, please take the time to square your traced item (highlight it and shortcut 'q').

 *  JOSM is far faster for mapping buildings - [JOSM building tools is explained here.](/en/josm/josm-more-plugins/#the-buildings-tools-plugin)